bitcoinops/bitcoinops.github.io/_posts/en/podcast/2023-03-16-newsletter-recap.md

 _LND v0.16.0-beta.rc3_

-The last release candidate that we had is LND v0.16.0-beta.rc3, and a few weeks ago we had some folks on from the Core Lighting team to explain the upcoming release, and I thought that was useful, as opposed to us trying to jump into each of these release candidates and explain for ourselves.
+The last release candidate that we had is LND v0.16.0-beta.rc3, and a few weeks ago we had some folks on from the Core Lightning team to explain the upcoming release, and I thought that was useful, as opposed to us trying to jump into each of these release candidates and explain for ourselves.
 I think, Murch, if you agree, maybe this is something that we should bring in some LND folks next